- Many fail to understand that a range of human experiences aside from death can create and trigger grief.

 This type of grief cuts to the core of every person’s need to manage their body and their life.
 Loss of autonomy triggers grief over the lost sense of control and the struggle to maintain a sense of self.
 In cases of illness and disability, lost autonomy (and often lost identity) marks every step they take.
 New forms of decline invite grief for their lost independence and ability to function.
 A person suffering from a profound financial setback may experience this same feeling of loss, manifested as feeling their options shrinking, along with a sense of failure or despair.
 They are tasked with grieving those losses and reconceptualizing who they are in the face of these limitations.

 4. Loss of dreams or expectations: Dealing with hopes and dreams going unfulfilled.

-- A person or couple who struggle with infertility
+- A person or couple who struggles with infertility

-- An overachieving student who struggles to find their place in “real world”
+- An overachieving student who struggles to find their place in the “real world”

 - A person whose career trajectory does not reflect their expectations

 - A person whose community took a political turn in an unwanted direction